andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 date: 2022-03-20
 post_date: 2022-12-27
 category: Traveler
+subcat: Skiing
+photo: red_tree_3.jpeg
 activity: 2022 Ski Trip Adventure
 summary: Summary placeholder

+<h4 class="article-subheader">Memory Lane</h4>
+Do you have a memory that's so strongly held it's become part of your identity?
+A memory that's so fondly held that it's less of a memory and more of a *feeling*?
+A childhood

+That place for me is Red River, New Mexico.
+The nickname for the state of New Mexico is The Land of Enchantment and in this case the state has enchanted me.

+The very first ski trip we took was
+We stayed in a cabin down the road from the main drag with a wood fired stove for heat.
+I could be grievously misremembering but it was relatively rustic in any case.
+Which is what was neat about it.

+I know 100% for certain that it had a TV because we watched Nascar on Sunday.
+My dad's not a particularly big Nascar fan but we were sure as shit watching Nascar.
+Which means we're in at least February, because if it was any earlier we'd be watching football.
+And now we're all so used to the Super Bowl being in February it it never used to be.
+I can almost say with complete certainty this trip was during President's Day weekend,

+Log cabin.
+Wood fired stove.

+Some things you are so completely certain of

 <h4 class="article-subheader">Southbound & Down</h4>
 The trip is starting to wind down, 32 days of skiing down and only 1 to go.
 I